Solana-ZH/discriminator/README.md

 ### Options

 `-n, --namespace`: Sets the namespace to use when generating the hash.
 If this option is not provided, the default namespace of `"global"` will be used.
-`-e`: Sets the namespace to use when generating the hash. d the namespace of `"event"` will be used.
+`-e`: Sets the namespace to use when generating the hash. the namespace of `"event"` will be used.

 ### Example Usage